Yes, America's Anchorman is away and this is your undocumented anchorman sitting in.

 Have your full whatever you paid, 28 bucks or whatever it was.

-Have have your full twenty-eight bucks worth of national airtime, Andy.
+Have your full 28 bucks worth of national airtime, Andy.

 Hey, thanks a lot.

-Hey, um, I was just gonna say, uh, listen to the lady from Warner Robbins earlier.
+Hey, I was just going to say, listen to the lady from Warner Robbins earlier.

 It's just a sad thing that we have allowed this demonization of our corporations to occur.

-Uh and and really there's no no mechanism in place for them to even defend themselves against the education system that we have that's so woefully inept and doesn't even ex doesn't even teach that the need or importance and relevance of having private investors fund corporations to produce goods and services in a private enterprise.
+And really there's no mechanism in place for them to even defend themselves against the education system that we have that's so woefully inept and doesn't even teach the need or importance and relevance of having private investors fund corporations to produce goods and services in the private enterprise.

-Instead, you know, we get these government programs out there uh that have uh are funded through extortion, basically in our tax code, uh to provide these benefits for so many people who don't really have any value, no value associated with the goods or services that they receive.
+Instead, we get these government programs out there that are funded through extortion, basically in our tax code, to provide these benefits for so many people who don't really have any value, no value associated with the goods or services that they receive.

-It's just so frustrating to me to see uh how effective they've been at demonizing so many good organizations out there who deliver products and goods and services that we as a nation and the world consume and it's just very disheartening to see that that's here's the thing, Andy.
+It's just so frustrating to me to see how effective they've been at demonizing so many good organizations out there who deliver products and goods and services that we as a nation and the world consume.

 You and I pay for Marie.